When Will ITR Filing Start for AY 2026-27?

 Common mistakes to avoid

-- Selecting the wrong assessment year.
+- Selecting the wrong assessment year on the portal.

-- Filing before TDS credits are visible.
+- Filing before TDS credits are visible in Form 26AS or AIS.

-- Assuming portal prefill is always complete.
+- Assuming portal prefill captures every income source accurately.

 Documents and evidence to keep

-Name the files clearly, for example "AY-2026-27-AIS.pdf", "Form-16-employer-name.pdf", "Capital-gains-broker-report.xlsx", or "143-1-intimation-response.pdf".
-Clear file names save time when a CA reviews the case or when the department asks for details later.
+Use descriptive file names: "AY-2026-27-AIS.pdf", "Form-16-employer-name.pdf", "Capital-gains-broker-report.xlsx", "143-1-intimation-response.pdf".
+Sensible names save time when a CA reviews the case or the department requests details later.

 How to decide the next action